Pneumantic/Snapmaker2.0_A350_Profiles/CURA/README.md

  well, even better so than PLA.
 You can go down in layer size without adjusting any of the other settings.
 I have done a lot of honing to these profiles so they should require much work.

- BIG NOTE: OVERATURE has a very big issue with hydroscopic decay.
+ BIG NOTE: OVERTURE has a very big issue with hydroscopic decay.
 I definitely recommend drying even after opening you fresh role and prior to every use.